Codingsimon/Lunarocket/README.md

-Lunarocket game in the style of Luna Lander
+Lunarocket game in the style of the retro game Luna Lander.
+Our game is developed
 ![Screenshot](screenshot.png)